K-Karthikeya/Knights-Follower-Robot/README.md

 # Knights-Follower-Robot
-This project involves designing and simulating modules for a Knights follower robot using SystemVerilog.
+This project involves designing, simulating and synthesizing modules for a Knights follower robot using SystemVerilog.
 The robot navigates the chessboard, covering each square exactly once, with the implementation of a backtracking algorithm.

 # Chessboard Navigation: